Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/13-Reactive-ProgrammingPt.3/Lesson13.md

 __*Example 1*__

 > When you bind an observable subscription to the `text` property, the property returns a new observer which executes its block parameter when each
 > value is emitted.
-In other words: any time it receives a new value, it runs the code `label.text = text`
+In other words: any time the `text` property receives a new value, it runs the code `label.text = text`

 ```swift
 Observable.combineLatest(firstName.rx.text, lastName.rx.text) { $0 + " " + $1 }